 Children with a cleft which affects their gums are especially vulnerable to tooth decay, as the position of their teeth can be crooked or twisted at and therefore harder to clean.
 As they grow older and get their milk teeth, maintaining good oral hygiene by cutting down on sugar and regularly visiting the dentist is essential.
 See ‘Early Years‘ for more information and tips.

 The texture of the food needs to match your baby’s stage of development.
-Generally start with purée and then at 6-9 months move on to mashed foods.
+Generally start with purée and then move on to mashed foods.
 Ask your Cleft Nurse Specialist if you need help.
 Delay with weaning may cause problems introducing new foods later on.
 When weaning your baby try and introduce a varied and balanced diet.

 As with milk, food may pass into the baby’s nose through a cleft palate and cause sneezing.
 This may be distressing at first but is nothing to worry about, just have a bib or some tissues ready to catch the mess!
 Your baby will soon learn to cope.
 Finish the meal with a drink to help clear the food from the cleft area.
 It may also help to change the texture of the food.